cfengine/documentation/reference/promise-types/services.markdown

 #### service_autostart_policy

-**Description**: Should the service be started automatically by the OS
+**Description:** Should the service be started automatically by the OS

 Defaults to `none`, which means that the service is not registered for automatic startup by the operating system in any way.
 It must be `none`